0x6b/dump-file-origin/README.md

 # macos-downloaded-url-viewer

-A small CLI utility to view the downloaded URL of a file on macOS.
+A small CLI utility to display where each file was obtained from. i.e dump [kMDItemWhereFroms](https://developer.apple.com/documentation/coreservices/kmditemwherefroms).

 ## Install